WordPress/WordPress-Documentation-Style-Guide/docs/5-formatting/procedures.md

 ## Single-step procedures

 When a procedure consists of a single step or instruction, consolidate it into the introductory sentence.

+[warning] Not Recommended: To save the modified file, follow this step:
+1. Click **Save Changes**.
+[/warning]
+[warning] Not Recommended: To save the modified file, follow this step:
+- Click **Save Changes**.
+[/warning]
+[tip] Recommended: To save the modified file, click **Save Changes**. [/tip]